How much is the cost of living in Turkey?

 Here’s a closer look at the breakdown of the estimated average living cost in Turkey, and how much of your income each of the categories would possibly take.
 The numbers are based on approximate earnings of $1500:

 - Monthly rent: 16.2 percent;

 - Clothes and shoes: 3.4 percent.

 What are the average person’s expenses in Turkey?

 Your lifestyle and the area in which you live will determine how much money you spend every day.
 Like anywhere in the world, big cities are usually the most costly, where you should expect to pay more for everything – from rent and food to transportation and leisure activities.

 This is especially noticeable when living alone.
 However, the Turkish cost of living for a family without rent enables an average saving of 15 percent per individual.

-The average cost of living in Turkey in USD for foreigners is $600 per month for a cheap lifestyle or $1,500 per month for someone who prefers more luxuries and entertainment.
+The average living cost in Turkey in USD for foreigners is $600 per month for a cheap lifestyle or $1,500 per month for someone who prefers more luxuries and entertainment.

 Average costs breakdown